jordanx-ng/jordanx-ng/README.md

-## Hi, I'm Jordan 👋
+## Hi, I’m Jordan 👋

-I'm an aspiring biomedical data analyst persuing Life Sciences in National University Of Singapore and second major in Data Analytics, currently learning Python and SQL.

-🧬 **Interests**
+I’m a incoming NUS life sciences student preparing for postgraduate training in Applied Biomedicine, with a focus on drug discovery and development.

+I’m developing computational literacy alongside my biomedical background, with particular interest in how data analysis supports target discovery, preclinical research, and clinical development.

+### 🔬 Current Focus
-- Healthcare & biomedical data analytics
+- Python for biological and biomedical data analysis
-- Public health and clinical datasets
+- pandas for cleaning and analyzing experimental and clinical datasets
+- SQL for working with structured biomedical and healthcare data
-- Applying data science to real-world health problems
+- Applying computation to problems in drug discovery and translational research

-📊 **Tools & Skills**
-- Python (pandas, matplotlib)
-- SQL (SQLite)
+### 📁 Featured Projects
+- **Python Biomedical Basics**
+  Mutation frequency counting and DNA sequence analysis using Python
-- Data cleaning & exploratory analysis
+- **Biomedical Data Cleaning & Analysis**

-🚀 **What I'm working on**
+  Cleaning and summarizing health-related datasets using pandas
+- **Healthcare / Clinical Data Analysis** *(in progress)*
-- Python & SQL data analysis projects
+  Python + SQL analysis of structured biomedical data

+### 🧠 Why This Matters
+Modern drug discovery and development rely heavily on data from high-throughput experiments, preclinical studies, and clinical trials.
+My goal is to bridge life science knowledge with data-driven analysis to support evidence-based decision-making in translational biomedicine.

+### 🛠 Tools & Skills
+- Python
+- pandas (learning)
-- Healthcare-focused datasets
+- SQL (learning)
-- Building a strong data analytics portfolio before university
+- Data analysis & visualization
+- Scientific and quantitative reasoning

+📫 Interested in research-oriented and translational biomedical opportunities.